dansasser/SIM-ONE/docs/orchestration_layer_review.md

    - **Recommendation:** Add support for async iterators or callback hooks that stream intermediate protocol output (e.g., token streams from the neural engine).
 That will improve UX parity with LangGraph’s streaming UI integrations.

 6. **Memory Integration**
    - Memory retrieval currently happens once per workflow at the beginning.
-There is no per-protocol retrieval augmentation or write-back policy. 【F:code/mcp_server/orchestration_engine/orchestration_engine.py†L37-L48】
+There is no per-protocol retrieval augmentation or write-back policy ([`execute_workflow`](../code/mcp_server/orchestration_engine/orchestration_engine.py#L43-L50)).
    - **Recommendation:** Allow protocols to declare memory requirements (read/write) so the orchestration layer can fetch embeddings on-demand, merge retrieved memories into the state slice, and schedule persistence after each step.
 This mirrors LangGraph’s memory nodes and AutoGen’s per-agent memory modules.

 7. **Concurrency Controls**